Home Fire Sprinkler System

 The importance of fitting a home fire sprinkler system has been further brought to light by the recent legislation the Welsh Assembly implemented which means any new build or converted house will have to have a domestic or home sprinkler system fitted by law.
 In fact, Wales is the only country in the world to push this forward, which it will do in a staged process to give the building industry time to gear up for it.

 The legislation will apply to all residential premises including, private dwellings, social housing, care homes and residential blocks of apartments and flats.

-The reasons for this legislation are clear, it will not only save the lives of home owners but put the fire fighters lives in less risk who have to deal with blazes that have gone out of control.
+The reasons for this legislation are clear, it will not only save the lives of homeowners but put the firefighter’s lives at less risk who have to deal with blazes that have gone out of control.

 The residents are being temporarily rehoused at a local church hall while Hastings Borough Council works with the care home to make more long term arrangements.

 Up to fifty firefighters and ten fire engines remain at the scene of the blaze – Marlborough House in Warrior Square.

 Emergency services were alerted and our officers entered the building to support fire and rescue colleagues in evacuating the residents, many of them with restricted mobility.